 Additional guidance for Public Water Suppliers (PWS)

 MassDEP recognizes the far-reaching impacts CyanoHABs may have on PWSs with surface water supplies, which warrants additional attention particularly regarding source water protection and emergency response planning.
-MassDEP is developing a guidance document for PWSs utilizing surface water sources to help assess, monitor for, prevent and respond to CyanoHABs.
+MassDEP has developed a Guidance Document and other resources for PWSs utilizing surface water sources to help assess, monitor for, prevent and respond to CyanoHABs.